Practice of CEOs appointment at state-owned enterprises after implementation of corporate governance reform

 Existence of independent board: Independent board was appointed on 19.07.2019.

-• Current CEO was appointed in 2011 by the resolution of Ministry of Energy.
+- Current CEO was appointed in 2011 by the resolution of Ministry of Energy.

 Conclusion: Again, as we can see, appointment of independent board essentially has had no effect on CEO nomination and appointment approach.
 As might be expected, technically the decision to extend the CEO’s term of office was made by independent board.
 However, needless to say, three days is not enough for conducting competitive selection procedure or at least understanding the state of affairs in the company.
-Also, in Ukrhydroenergo case, we have established that CEO has never been selected of the basis on transparent merit-based competitive selection procedure.
+Also, in Ukrhydroenergo case, we have established that CEO has never been selected of the basis of transparent merit-based competitive selection procedure.

 Ukrposhta